abdicodes/bicycles-app/README.md

 Same as Stations list Pagination, row per page selection is available.

-**please note that due to size of the dataset searching with all filters left unselected may result in querying time of 5-10 seconds for best result filter City, duration and distance first especially if you're using the live version**
+**please note that due to size of the dataset searching with all filters left unselected may result in querying time of 5-10 seconds for best result filter City, duration and distance first especially if you're using the live version provided above**

 ## Add trip or Station

 The last two componenets will allow user to fill a form that will add a new station or trip.

+Form validation is implemented using _yup_ library also the _Submit_ and _Reset_ buttons are dynamic and only work when conditions are met. for Submit it will only work once the form is validated and for Reset once the form has some inputs.

-## Testing
+# Testing

+UI unit testing are performed testing the Trips and Stations container components. the test folder located in frontend folder under name `__test__`

+the tests can be run from the frontend dir by running the command `npm run test`

+Backend testing is also implemented located in root directory folder name `__test__` the tests checks if all endpoints work as should and also failing tests are included to see if relevant HTTP error statuses are returned. the tests can be run from the root dir by running the command `npm run test`

-couple of UI unit testing are performed and also E2E testing that tests the life cycle of the app from viewing each component, testing searching functionality and checking if user can add new stations and trips.
+E2E testing is also implemented that tests the life cycle of the app from viewing each component, testing searching functionality and checking if user can add new stations and trips and tests if an existing station is attempted to be added. the tests are located in `cypress/e2e/spec.cy.js` file the tests can be run from the frontend dir by running the command `npm run cypress:run`

+# Technology choices

+In this Project I have used PERN stack Postgres, Express, React and Node and also Docker and Docker compose

+I have chosen this stack because I have only recently started experimenting with Postgres and Docker and wanted to put my learning to test by applying what I learned. and that's also the reason I decided to implement most of the logics such as paginations, rows per page, filtering, searching and sorting using Postgres.

+I have been learning fullstack development with React and Node for a while and I believe I can best show my problem solving skills using this stack.

+I have used Cypress for E2E testing rather than selenium to be consistent in the language I picked.

 ## Shortcomings and retrospective

 I have ran into some problems with this app mainly related to node framework.
-I intially used a boilerplate that combines both React and express in one package.json which I thought is easier to ship on the cloud however that backfired and at some point I had to install a spearate React server.
+I intially used a boilerplate that combines both React and express in one package.json which I thought is easier to ship on the cloud however that backfired and at some point I had to install a spearate React server and overhaul the app.

-I was not able to ship this project to AWS ECS for some technical reasons but luckily I was able to upload it on fly.io manually for demonestration purposes.
+I was not able to ship this project to AWS ECS for some technical reasons but luckily I was able to upload it on fly.io manually for demonestration purposes however the performance is not ideal as the database is run on a different server and queries are somehow slow.

+In the future I would configure the cloud an early stage of the project and setup a CI/CD pipeline to automate the process of shipping.

-## How can I have improve or optimise this application
+## How can I improve or optimise this application

-In this application I challenged myself to use new database type to me which is Postgres.
+In this application I challenged myself to use new database type to me which is Postgres that I have never used before.
 I have used mySQL and MongoDB in the past but I have decided to use this project to learn about Postgres and to implement a an app that runs all the logic in the server side.

 The downsize of this is that I did not analyse the data structure and the impact of it on time and space complexity specially when I was designing the queries. so I could really work more on simplifiying the queries, making multiple queries and filtering queries in the backend rather than in database level.

+I was able to optimise it to a certain point by excluding some attributes from the queries.

 I would have written this application in TypeScript for added validation for a secure code.